 2026 Rate Trends: Why Rates Are Where They Are

-The Federal Reserve's rate decisions directly control prime rate, which flows through to floating-rate LOCs.
-After the hiking cycle that pushed prime from 3.25% (2021) to 8.5% (2023), a modest easing cycle brought it down to approximately 7.5% by mid-2025, where it has remained through April 2026.
+After the hiking cycle that pushed prime from 3.25% (2021) to 8.5% (2023), easing brought it down to 7.5% by mid-2025.
+It has remained at that level through April 2026.

 Online lenders have not meaningfully passed the rate easing through to borrowers.
 Their rates reflect credit risk premiums more than benchmark rates, and those haven't changed.
-If you're currently paying 25%+ at an online lender and your business profile has improved, refinancing into a bank LOC is likely available and worth pursuing.

 Frequently Asked Questions